nerissacooney/ulises.us/index.md

 layout: home
 ---

-Ulises is a bookshop and curatorial platform dedicated to artists' books and independent art publications.
+Ulises a bookshop and curatorial platform dedicated to artists' books and independent art publications.
 Performing the model of a quarterly periodical, each curatorial season of Ulises invites contributors to present publications, workshops, lectures, artworks or collaborations in response to a theme.

 ## Ulises No.01: Active Voice